New Southgate: Notable residents

+Politics

+New Southgate is part of the New Southgate ward for elections to Enfield London Borough Council.

 Transport

 Rail and Bus

 New Southgate railway station is situated on Station Road, on the border with neighbouring Friern Barnet.
 The station is served by Great Northern and Thameslink trains, which link the area to destinations in Hertfordshire to the north, including Potter's Bar and Welwyn Garden City.
 Southbound services travel towards King's Cross or Moorgate (in the City) via Finsbury Park.
 The station was built in 1851 and its name has changed several times over the years, often sharing its name with Colney Hatch and Friern Barnet.

 Arnos Grove is the closest tube station, on the Piccadilly line.
 This line too runs southbound towards Finsbury Park and King's Cross, although trains continue towards the West End and West London, and Heathrow Airport.

-London Buses routes 34, 184, 221, 232, 251, 298, and 382 pass through the area.
+London Buses routes 34, 184, 221, 232, 251, 298, 382 and SL1 pass through the area.
 Bus 34 runs overnight on Friday and Saturday nights between Barnet and Walthamstow Central.
 Night bus N91 runs between Cockfosters and Trafalgar Square nightly.

 A spur of Crossrail 2 is planned to terminate at New Southgate, if the project goes ahead.